meysamnova/zoomit/README.md

 # zoomit

-This is a Flutter app sample using the zoomit.ir API.
+This is a news Flutter app using the zoomit.ir API and using Bloc for state management.

 ## Features